chris-prener/areal/README.md

 `areal` performance on several data sets.
 Please [cite the paper](/inst/CITATION) if you use `areal` in your work\!

-### What is New in v0.1.5?
+### What is New in v0.1.6?

-This version of `areal` contains all of the bug fixes that were identified by early adaopters after the initial CRAN submission.
-Special thanks to [Matt Herman](https://github.com/mfherman) and [David Blodgett](https://github.com/dblodgett-usgs) for their issues and pull requests\!
-Check out the [NEWS file](/NEWS.md) for details on all of the bugs that were identified.
+This version contains updates under the hood to make it compatible with `dplyr`’s v1.0 release\!

 ## Installation